KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-SnowEffect by cgillinger](https://github.com/cgillinger/MMM-SnowEffect)

-1. Typo: Found `Magic Mirror` in file `MMM-SnowEffect.css`: Replace it with `MagicMirror²`.
-2. Typo: Found `Magic Mirror` in file `MMM-SnowEffect.js`: Replace it with `MagicMirror²`.
-3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-4. Recommendation: No ESLint configuration was found.
+1. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
+2. ESLint issues:
+   - MMM-SnowEffect.js: Line 162, Column 50: 'payload' is defined but never used. (rule: no-unused-vars)
+   - MMM-SnowEffect.js: Line 162, Column 59: 'sender' is defined but never used. (rule: no-unused-vars)
+   - node_helper.js: Line 14, Column 42: 'notification' is defined but never used. (rule: no-unused-vars)
+   - node_helper.js: Line 14, Column 56: 'payload' is defined but never used. (rule: no-unused-vars)

 ### [MMM-soccer by fewieden](https://github.com/fewieden/MMM-soccer)